Bagua Zhang Books

 Translated by Kent Howard and Chen XiaoYen

-$17.95 PLUM price 15.95, 168 pages, softbound, photographs and illustrations,
+PLUM price 13.95, 168 pages, softbound, photographs and illustrations

-This is the second in Wang Shu Jin's well known series of books on Bagua Zhang...
+This is the second in Wang Shu Jin's well known series of books on Bagua Zhang.

 Wang Shu Jin is "the man" to many practitioners especially from the Taiwan group where his presence as a teacher is still highly honored.
-This is ONR OF the first English translation by Kent Howard and Chen Xiao Yen.
+This is ONE OF the first English translations by Kent Howard and Chen Xiao Yen.
 Topics covered include some introductory material on Wang's teachings, The Eight Character Secrets of BGZ, the 9 Palaces Returning to One; BGA Hand Forms, Post Standing Methods, 13 Prohibitions, Basics Principles and the Swimming Body form shown from Wang's own photos and restated by Kent Howard in sequence.

 Others Resources: